This is a Chinese name; the family name is Tang.

 Environmental conservation have also been a key focus for G.E.M..
 In 2013, G.E.M. was appointed as the ambassador of WWF HK Earth Hour 2013, as well as the ambassador for Shark Savers HK.

 In 2010, G.E.M released her third album MySecret, with the majority of songs and lyrics written by herself, and became the top selling album in Hong Kong, outselling Taylor Swift's album Speak Now.
 On 1 November, G.E.M released her album boxset MySecret Box Set, featuring her hits Get Over You, Good To Be Bad, and My Secret.
-The album also features three songs sung in Cantonease and seven sung in Mandarin.
+The album also features three songs sung in Cantonese and seven sung in Mandarin.
 When the album was released to be pre-ordered online, the overwhelming amount of online traffic caused the website to freeze and crash.
-The album preceded to do extremely well on the Hong Kong music charts, with four of the singles reaching number one on 新城國語力.
-G.E.M's track 愛在當下 on the album was also chosen to be used as the theme song for Solar Project (太陽計劃2011), an event organised by RTHK that encourages young people in Hong Kong to make use of their summer.
+The album preceded to do extremely well on the Hong Kong music charts, with four of the singles reaching number one.
+One of G.E.M's tracks on one of her albums was chosen to be used as the theme song for Solar Project (太陽計劃2011), an event organised by RTHK that encourages young people in Hong Kong to make use of their summer.
 G.E.M was also approached to sing the theme song to the Japanese animated film The Borrower Arrietty (借東西の小矮人亞莉亞蒂).
-The Film proved to be a successes in the Box Office, winning Best Animated film in 2010 at the 34th annual Japanese film Awards.
+The film proved to be a success in the box office, winning Best Animated Film in 2010 at the 34th Annual Japanese Film Awards.

-On 27 June 2012, G.E.M worked with iTunes Live @ Hong Kong and performed with Jason Mraz during his Love Is A Four Letter Word Word Tour, along with Khalil Fong at the Hong Kong World Expo., in anticipation of her album release Xposed on iTunes.
-G.E.M was chosen by iTunes itself to represent 13 of the Asian countries, and performed a bilingual rendition of Lucky with Jason Mraz himself .
-The clip was posted on the Chinese website Sino and Tudou, which has more than 1 million views.
-The album, which represents a more mature side of G.E.M features the chart-topping lead single Someday I'll Fly, the second plug What Have U Done and latest single Miracle, which were all penned by the singer-songwriter.
-On the day of its digital release, which was an iTunes exclusive only, G.E.Ms album was featured on the front of the iTunes store and her single reached number 9 on the top 10 positions within the first 2 days, out selling Linkin Park.
-G.E.Ms single What Have You Done reached number 1 on four of Hong Kong's music charts (RTHK Chinese Pop (中文歌曲龍虎榜), CRHK Ultimate 903 (903專業推介), Metro Radio Pop Chart 997 (新城勁爆本地榜 and JSG Billboard (勁歌金榜)), with the album reaching number 1 on half of Hong Kong's Radio Charts (HKRM (香港唱片商會)).
-The album maintained the number 1 position for the 5 weeks, and has proved to the industry that G.E.M is here for the long haul.The album Xposed preceded to reached number 1 on RTHK's Global Chinese Pop Chart (全球華語歌曲排行榜) and 新城國語力.
+On 27 June 2012, G.E.M worked iTunes Live @ Hong Kong and performed with Jason Mraz during his Love Is A Four Letter Word Word Tour, along with Khalil Fong at the Hong Kong World Expo., in anticipation of her album release Xposed on iTunes.
+G.E.M was chosen by iTunes itself to represent thirteen Asian countries, and performed a bilingual rendition of Lucky with Jason Mraz himself .
+The clip was posted on the Chinese websites Sino and Tudou.
+The album, which represents a more mature side of G.E.M featured the chart-topping lead single Someday I'll Fly, the second song What Have U Done and latest single Miracle, which were all done by the singer-songwriter.
+On the day of its digital release, which was an iTunes exclusive only, G.E.M's album was featured on the front of the iTunes store and her single reached number 9 on the top 10 positions within the first two days, out selling Linkin Park.
+G.E.Ms single What Have You Done reached number 1 on four of Hong Kong's music charts (RTHK Chinese Pop (中文歌曲龍虎榜), CRHK Ultimate 903 (903專業推介), Metro Radio Pop Chart 997 (新城勁爆本地榜 and JSG Billboard (勁歌金榜)), with the album reaching number 1 on most of Hong Kong's Radio Charts.
+The album maintained the number 1 position for five weeks and the album Xposed preceded to reached number 1 on RTHK's Global Chinese Pop Chart (全球華語歌曲排行榜) and 新城國語力.

 On 8 July, G.E.M held an album signing at the Hong Kong Mall apm, which attracted more than a thousand fans to attend.
 The boxset Xposed was also released two days later.
-At the end of July, G.E.M began her promotional tour in Taiwan and held her first Taiwanese Concert in Riverside, Taiwan.
+At the end of July, G.E.M began her promotional tour in Taiwan and held her first Taiwanese concert in Riverside, Taiwan.

 G.E.M.
 Get Everybody Moving World Tour:

 G.E.M.
-Get Everybody Moving World Tour Dates:
+Get Everybody Moving World Tour concert venues:

 G.E.M began the first leg of her World Tour on 14 May 2011 in Hong Kong at the Hong Kong Colosseum.
 G.E.M performed three shows back to back, and was named the youngest female singer to grace the Colosseum.

-On 27 August, G.E.M held her first Australian Concert at the Sydney Entertainment Centre.
+On 27 August, G.E.M. held her first Australian Concert at the Sydney Entertainment Centre.

 G.E.M began the second leg of her World Tour Get Everybody Moving 2011 on 9 September in Hong Kong, performing two shows at the Hong Kong Colosseum.

-On 16 December, G.E.M had her first Canadian performance in Vancouver Canada.
+On 16 December, G.E.M. had her first Canadian performance in Vancouver, Canada.
 Three days later, on 19 December, G.E.M had her second Canadian performance in Toronto.

 G.E.M began the third leg of her tour in April 2012 in China, performing at Foshan Shi and Panyu.